 Shoe Bomber, serving three consecutive life sentences

-Also an al-Qaida member, British-born Richard Reid is who you can thank every time you have to take off your shoes in airport security.
+Also an al-Qaida member, British-born Richard Reid is who you can thank for having to take off your shoes everytime you go through TSA.
 In late 2001, Reid packed his shoes with explosives and boarded an American Airlines flight heading from Paris to Miami; thankfully, the homemade bombs did not go off.
 He was tackled by passengers and arrested after an emergency landing at Logan International Airport in Boston.
 He was charged with eight counts of terrorism, and received three life sentences, plus 110 years sans parole.

 Pedophile and cult leader, serving a life sentence

-Dwight York, aka Malachi Z. York, founded the Nuwaubian Nation in the late 1960s; originally, it was a seemingly benign black Muslim group, but over time, it shifted into a black nationalist cult with wildly inconsistent ideas, including the belief in UFOs, hatred of white people, and worshipping Egypt.
+Dwight York, aka Malachi Z. York, founded the Nuwaubian Nation in the late 1960s.
+The group grew from a seemingly benign black Muslim group into a black nationalist cult with wildly inconsistent and bizarre ideas, including the belief in UFOs, hatred of white people, and worshipping Egypt.
 (A compound styled as an ode to Ancient Egypt was even built in Georgia by some followers of the group now known as the United Nuwaubian Nation of Moors.)
 York’s motivations and influence are winding and convoluted but, in short, he was a conman and cult leader who used his power to systematically abuse children.
 In the early 2000s, he was convicted of racketeering and child molestation (14 children testified against him), and was subsequently sentenced to 135 years in prison.

 Eric R. Rudolph